 The easy answer to this question — “What makes a great product manager?” — would be a list of skills.
 A long list that would include: subject matter expertise, outstanding communication skills, market knowledge, leadership ability, innovativeness, strong researching skills, the ability to think strategically, etc.

-Indeed, a comprehensive list of the skills needed to be a great product manager might be so long that it would intimidate a newbie into thinking that neither she nor any mere mortal were cut out for this profession.
+Indeed, a comprehensive list of the skills needed to be a great product manager might be so long that it would intimidate a newbie into thinking that neither she nor any mere mortal was cut out for this profession.

-But if we had to distill what it takes to be a great product manager into a single concept, a single theme, it would be balance.
+But if we had to distill what it takes to be a great product manager into a single concept, a single theme, it would be balanced.
 Product management is the organizational equivalent of walking a tight rope every day — and if your skills or focus are overdeveloped in one area and underdeveloped in another, you risk setbacks for both your product and your career.

-Balance will play an essential role across all of your areas of responsibility as a product manager.
+The balance will play an essential role across all of your areas of responsibility as a product manager.
 Here are a few of the most important examples.

 1. Balance between the tactical and the strategic.